-- A series of international workshops that bring together governmental entities engaged in development of higher throughput hazard, exposure, and risk assessment methods and approaches in their chemical evaluation activities. - To discuss progress and barriers in applying new tools to prioritization, screening, and quantitative risk assessment of differing levels of complexity. - To discuss opportunities to increase collaboration in order to accelerate the pace of chemical risk assessment.
+- An international governmental collaboration that brings together governmental entities engaged in development of new hazard, exposure, and risk assessment methods and approaches for their chemical evaluation activities. - To discuss progress and barriers in applying new tools to prioritization, screening, and quantitative risk assessment of differing levels of complexity. - To discuss opportunities to increase collaboration in order to accelerate the pace of chemical risk assessment.